dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 Squash the commits into one, and ensure the resulting commit message follows the [commit message format](#reference) specification.

-!!! tip "GitHub squash and merge
+!!! tip "GitHub squash and merge"

     GitHub has a "Squash and merge" button, but there is nowhere to add a commit body or footer.
     However, you can work around this in the repository settings: